Alfresco/docs-alfresco/search-services/latest/config/indexing.md

 title: Indexing recommendations
 ---

-When upgrading from a previous Search Services version, some indexing considerations should be followed:
+When upgrading from a previous Search Services version you should review these indexing considerations:

 * Enabling or disabling Cross Locale configuration
 * Impact of the restrictions of the Exact Term Search implementation in environments with Cross Locale configuration disabled